-The sovereign monarch, Queen Elizabeth II, is the head of state of New Zealand.
-She is represented in New Zealand by the governor-general, who is appointed on the advice of the prime minister.
+The sovereign monarch is the head of state of New Zealand.
+She or he is represented in New Zealand by the governor-general, who is appointed on the advice of the prime minister.
 The sovereign, or the governor-general, exercises almost all their powers on the basis of advice from the prime minister and the other ministers.
 Ministers must be members of Parliament.

 Elections must be held at least every three years and ‘snap elections’ (elections called earlier than expected) may be called.
 Since 1996 elections have been run on the basis of the mixed-member proportional (MMP) electoral system.